dis-moi/extension/README.md

 > At the time of writing, information are stored in database and exposed via the [**Dismoi** Backend](https://github.com/dis-moi/backend).

-## Common Use Cases for Dismoi

-Dismoi can be used in a variety of ways to enhance your browsing experience.
-Here are some examples:

-1. **Fact-Checking Websites**: Follow trusted informers who fact-check articles.
-When you visit a website with questionable information, Dismoi will show you their comments and corrections.

-2. **Product Reviews**: Use Dismoi to leave reviews or notes on product pages.
-Share your experience directly on shopping sites and help others make informed decisions.

-3. **Collaborative Research**: Dismoi is useful for group research projects.
-Informers can leave comments on research websites, academic papers, or articles, and share insights with other members of the team.

-4. **News Commentary**: Follow journalists or bloggers who provide context or commentary on current events.
-You’ll see their thoughts on news articles directly while browsing.

 ## User Onboarding Guide